Entanglement negativity, Holography and Black holes: Holographic prescription for the entanglement negativity

+In this subsection we review the computation of the holographic entanglement negativity for the bipartite ($A\cup A^c)$ finite temperature mixed state of a $CFT_{1+1}$ which is dual to a bulk Euclidean BTZ black hole \cite{Chaturvedi:2016rcn}.
+The metric for this Euclidean BTZ black hole is given by

+here, $\tau_{E}$ is the compactified Euclidean time $(\tau_{E}\sim \tau_E+\frac{2\pi R}{r_h})$.
+The coordinate $\phi$ is a periodic for the BTZ black hole i.e $(\phi+2\pi)$ and is uncompactified for the case of BTZ black string.
+The length of the bulk geodesic $ {\cal L}_{\gamma}$ that is anchored on the interval $\gamma$ in the boundary $CFT_{1+1}$ is well known in these Euclidean Poincare co-ordinates \cite{Ryu:2006ef} and may be given as follows

 here $a$ is the UV cut-off for the boundary $CFT_{1+1}$, R is the $AdS_3$ length scale and $l_{\gamma}$ represents the length of the subsystem-$\gamma$.
 In the $AdS_3/CFT_2$ scenario as shown in fig.(\ref{fig:subsystem}) the geodesic length ${\cal L}_{\gamma}$ given by eq.(\ref{lij}) may be identified for the intervals $\gamma=\{A,B_1,B_2,A\cup B_1, A\cup B_2\}$.
-Using the expression of the geodesic length given by eq.(\ref{lij}) and substituting it in eq.(\ref{ENCFT3}), the holographic entanglement negativity for the $(1+1)$-dimensional boundary CFT may be obtained as follows
+Using the expression for the geodesic length given by eq.(\ref{lij}) and substituting it in eq.(\ref{ENCFT3}), the holographic entanglement negativity for the finite temperature mixed state of a dual $CFT_{1+1}$ may be obtained as follows